-And she wasn’t alone as it was certainly one of the country’s most popular waterfalls given the nearly consistent foot traffic among people going to and from its base as it was very easy to access.
+And she wasn’t alone as it was certainly one of the country’s most popular waterfalls.
+After all, it received nearly consistent foot traffic among people going to and from its base give that you couldn’t miss from the Ring Road.

 In addition to experiencing this waterfall from its misty base, we got commanding views from its precarious top.

 I even took it one step further and went upstream from the falls where I encountered countless more waterfalls along the Skogá River.